PeterTakahashi/commitlog-ai/README.md

 Parsed 2 session(s) → .aitrace/sessions.json
 ```

+Options:
+- `--force` — Ignore cache and re-parse all logs

 ### `aitrace link`

 Match parsed sessions to git commits using timestamp-based heuristics.
 Output is written to `.aitrace/timeline.json`.
+Results are cached and only re-linked when sessions.json changes or new commits are detected.

 ```
 $ aitrace link